awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

 ## Update Your Runtime Version<a name="sample-runtime-update-version"></a>

  You can modify the runtime used by your project to a new version by updating the `runtime-versions` section of your buildpec file\.
-The following examples show how to specify Corretto versions 8 and 11:
+The following examples show how to specify java versions 8 and 11\.
-+  A `runtime-versions` section that specifies version 8 of Corretto \(Amazon Linux 2 only\):
++  A `runtime-versions` section that specifies version 8 of Java if you use the Amazon Linux 2 standard image:

   ```
   phases: